maricr-sk/Alice-Project/README.md

 # Alice Project

 Create n-grams given a specific text.
+Also finds the number of occurrences.

 Directions: